 On May 26, 2017, the Company and M&F Incorporated entered into the New HQ Lease, pursuant to which the Company agreed to lease 3,200 square feet at 31 East 62nd Street, New York, New York.
 The Company is utilizing premises leased under the New HQ Lease as its corporate headquarters.
-The Company's rental obligations consist of a fixed rent of \$25,333 per month in the first sixty-three months of the term, subject to a rent abatement for the first six months of the term.
+The Company's rental obligations consisted of a fixed rent of \$25,333 per month in the first sixty-three months of the term, subject to a rent abatement for the first six months of the term.
 From the first day of the sixty-fourth month of the term through the expiration or earlier termination of the lease, the Company's rental obligations consist of a fixed rent of \$29,333 per month.
 In addition to the fixed rent, the Company will pay a facility fee in consideration of the landlord making available certain ancillary services, commencing on the first anniversary of entry into the lease.
 The facility fee was \$3,333 per month for the second year of the term and increases by five percent each year thereafter, to \$4,925 per month in the final year of the term.
-During the year ended December 31, 2022, the Company paid \$0.4 million of expenses associated with this lease.
+During the year ended December 31, 2023, the Company paid \$0.4 million for rent and ancillary services associated with this lease.
+The Company had no outstanding payables or accrued expenses related to this lease as of December 31, 2023 and 2022.